maueroats/teaching/content/intermediate-cs/ch03/ch03-art-project.md

 ## Choice #2: Picture Puzzles

-Goal: create three pictures that are challenging or interesting to recreate once they are finished.
+Goal: create two pictures that are challenging or interesting to recreate once they are finished.
 If you can get someone to say, "How did you do that?", your puzzle is a success.